-More than 300 Humboldt State University students crowded into the Kate Buchanan room to celebrate the fifth anniversary of Check It.
+More than 300 HSU students crowded into the Kate Buchanan room to celebrate the fifth anniversary of Check It.
 For three hours, the Check It party raged on, filled with good food, karaoke fun and positive protecting vibes.

 Check It’s head coordinator Mary Sue Savage took the stage early to congratulate the progress made by the organization in its five years of activity.
 As a HSU alumna herself, Savage has followed not only Check It’s progression, but HSU’s and the community’s as a whole.